CiSL-hub/Project-Observers-Repo/Project Observers/👁️‍🗨️ Observers Wiki/📖 Legends and Tales/🦋 The Heartless and The Husk.md

 In an instant, a tree sprouted and grew into towering heights.
 The ash-black sky splits in half, revealing a beam of light shining down a path to a newly spawned tree.
 The residual power from the shattered barrier bursts through the sky, reaching every corner of the world while summoning a gentle rain and mist.
 A turquoise colored solution spews out of the tree resembling a waterfall, flowing down its branches.
 And as the light of the new day dawned, the first signs of growth appeared around the tree, a testament to his sacrifice and his unwavering determination.

 It was a happy ending to everyone except the husk.
 The husk collapses to the ground and wept silently beside the tree as everyone rejoiced.
 As she mourns, a gentle calm voice could be heard everywhere that says:  _“May my body disintegrate, enriching the lands, the skies and seas, and my soul be forever rooted into all that lives”._

-The Husk was named Satou Ayano, and The God was called Ci.